stolostron/hibernate-cronjob/README.md

-# Pause your Hive provisioned clusters
+# Hibernate your Hive provisioned clusters
 This repository has the source code as well as the deployment for two Kubernetes CronJobs that will Hibernate and Resume your OpenShift clusters.

 ## Requirements